Abduallah1907/planET/README.md

 ## API References

 This project uses OpenAPI 3 for generating and maintaining our API documentation.
 All of the files can be found inside of [api-specifications](/API/src/api-specifications/) folder.

+When running the project the swagger page can be reached through this [link](http://localhost:8000/docs)

 ## Contributions